 - Attack alerting: Alerts can be configured at the start and stop of an attack, and over the attack’s duration, using built-in attack metrics.
-Alerts integrate into your operational software like Microsoft Operations Management Suite, Splunk, Azure Storage, Email, and the Azure portal.
+Alerts integrate into your operational software like Microsoft Azure Log Analytics, Splunk, Azure Storage, Email, and the Azure portal.

 - Cost guarantee: Data-transfer and application scale-out service credits for documented DDoS attacks.

 DDoS Protection Standard mitigation

-Microsoft’s DDoS Protection service monitors actual traffic utilization and constantly compares it against the thresholds defined in the DDoS Policy.
-When that traffic threshold is exceeded, then DDoS mitigation is initiated automatically.
+DDoS Protection Standard monitors actual traffic utilization and constantly compares it against the thresholds defined in the DDoS Policy.
+When the traffic threshold is exceeded, DDoS mitigation is initiated automatically.
 When traffic returns below the threshold, the mitigation is removed.

-During mitigation, traffic sent to the protected resource is redirected by the DDoS Protection service and several checks are performed.
-These checks generally perform the following functions:
+During mitigation, traffic sent to the protected resource is redirected by the DDoS protection service and several checks are performed, such as the following checks:

 - Ensure packets conform to internet specifications and are not malformed.

 - Interact with the client to determine if the traffic is potentially a spoofed packet (e.g: SYN Auth or SYN Cookie or by dropping a packet for the source to retransmit it).

 - Rate-limit packets, if no other enforcement method can be performed.

-The DDoS protection blocks attack traffic and forwards remaining traffic to its intended destination.
+DDoS protection blocks attack traffic and forwards the remaining traffic to its intended destination.
 Within a few minutes of attack detection, you are notified using Azure Monitor metrics.
 By configuring logging on DDoS Protection Standard telemetry, you can write the logs to available options for future analysis.
-Metric data in Azure Monitor for DDoS Protection Standard is currently retained for 30 days.
+Metric data in Azure Monitor for DDoS Protection Standard is retained for 30 days.